DETAILED ACTION

 (MPEP §2142-2143)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to contact somatic cells with RNA encoding one or more reprogramming factors in order to form an iPS cell.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Valamehr et al. and Peng et al. and contact somatic cells with RNA encoding one or more reprogramming factors in order to form an iPS cell.
 One skilled in the art would have been motivated to perform this contacting step as Valamehr et al. teaches that this is a standard methodology in forming iPS cells.
 One skilled in the art would have been motivated to contact the iPS cell with a RNA encoding a sgRNA and Cas protein in order to cause knockout of B2M.
 One skilled in the art would have been motivated to knockout this gene as Valamehr et al. expressly exemplifies the knockout.
 Furthermore, removing B2M enables allogeneic cell therapies by eliminating the need for MEW (major histocompatibility complex) matching and avoid recognition and killing by host T cells as taught by Valamehr et al. One skilled in the art would have been motivated to differentiate the iPS cell into an immune cell such as a T cell or NK cell as Valamehr et al. expressly teaches this type of differentiation.
 Furthermore these cells are potent anti-tumor effectors that play an important role in innate and adaptive immunity as taught by Valamehr et al.

 Regarding claims 119-120 and 122, derivative cells are obtained from iPSC differentiation.
 These derivative cells include NK cells, NKT cells, T cells (paragraph 0017; claim 30; 0071; 0117).